 14 soldiers fired, suspended from Fort Hood after widespread violence, sexual harassment

 The actions are the result of an independent investigation following the bludgeoning death of Spc.
-Vanessa Guillen.
+Vanessa Guillen

 Fourteen officers and enlisted soldiers at Fort Hood were fired or suspended Tuesday, and Army leaders announced several policy changes after an independent investigation revealed a toxic culture that fueled sexual harassment and failed to protect female soldiers from harm.